 As explained by Investopedia, “The volume weighted average price (VWAP) is a trading benchmark used by traders that gives the average price a security has traded at throughout the day, based on both volume and price.
 It is important because it provides traders with insight into both the trend and value of a security.”
 Here is where you will find it in Technical Studies:

-This indicator only works with intraday charts, so only those of you with access to intraday data (Silver, Gold, and Diamond members) will be able to make use of it.
+This indicator only works with intraday charts, so only those of you with access to intraday data (Silver, Gold, and Platinum members) will be able to make use of it.

 Here is an example of the SPY being repelled and, later, supported by the VWAP: